 versions of all images are now also available.
 These are especially useful for use with photographic images

 and keeping file size reasonable, but also if you link/post to websites, jpg is sometimes allowed while PNG is not.

-Transparent PNG images are not used by default because this can cause printing problems, however, because folks often want to
+images are not used by default because this can cause printing problems, however, because folks often want to

 use these images on the Web (sometimes over backgrounds and colors), and also sometimes combine images (one image over part of another)

 -- so I create transparent PNG versions whenever possible.

 of images are now also included when appropriate.

 There are loads of "fun" images at WPClipart, but a big part of